All Episodes

 All Russian mafia.

-You know that the proof is in the pudding because where was Kennedy in nineteen ninety seven when the Russians were coming in in droves because they were white, Kennedy had nothing to say.
+So the proof is in the pudding because where was Kennedy in 1997 when the Russians were coming in in droves?

 Look at Tawana Brawley.

-Duke University with the lacrosse team and this and this hooker uh who's uh twenty seven years old you in in both cases rather than and it works this way in the illegal immigration debate when the race card is played works any time the race card is played, the media uh and their allies on the left immediately see a great story based on the continuing clash of cultures and races rather than uh exotic dancer.
+and it works this way in the illegal immigration debate, when the race card is played, works any time the race card is played, the media and their allies on the left immediately see a great story based on the continuing clash of cultures and races rather than exotic dancer.

-Rush I got a better example the hurricanes.
+I got a better example.

-My house was devastated by hurricane yes there are countless examples.
+My house was devastated by hurricanes.

 I have clean toilets and served tables to get where I am today.